magnunscheffer/veeam/linux-reip/README.md

 - CredentialManager module installed in VBR (Necessary to save credentials in Windows Credential Manager), for more information:

 https://www.powershellgallery.com/packages/CredentialManager/2.0
-- vCenter and Guest Default Credentials are mandatory, please use the auxiliar script  "./Manage-ReipCred.ps1"
+- vCenter and Guest Default Credentials are mandatory, please use the auxiliar script  "./Manage-ReipCred.ps1" to create it.

 ## Step by Step:
 - Install VMWare Powercli on VBR Server: